By: Norman Behar on November 15th, 2021

 1) Actively Listening

 When your employee enters your office, you give them your complete attention.
 They may be sharing good news, voicing a concern, providing valuable insights, or just looking for extra validation.
 Whatever the situation, a good manager starts by listening intently to what they are saying, including body language and facial expressions.

 In a sales situation, you are doing the same thing.
 The question isn’t, “How can I convince you that you want what I have?”
 Instead, your orientation should be “What do you need, and can I help you address that need?”

 2) Asking Great Questions

 Understanding needs isn’t always obvious because the presenting need (i.e., the one they state first) may not reflect their underlying needs.
 As an example, when a family member says “I’m fine” with a very concerned facial expression it’s a pretty good bet something more is going on.
-The best way to understand their needs, is asking questions that help them articulate the real problem.
+The best way to understand their needs is asking questions that help them articulate the real problem.

 It’s likely you already do this in your day-to-day life.
 You are constantly figuring what your boss needs, what your team needs, what your family needs – by asking good questions.
 This skill is equally effective when speaking with customers.
-Sales professionals who ask clarifying questions get their customers to express their true needs, which then becomes the basis to determine if there is a problem they can help their customer solve.
+Sales professionals who ask clarifying questions get their customers to express their true needs, which then becomes the basis to determine if there is a problem they can help their customers solve.

 3) Responding Well to Objections